MicrosoftDocs/OData-docs/Odata-docs/webapi/unittest-e2etest.md

 ### Unit Tests
 Every class in OData WebApi has its own unit test class, for example:
-OData/src/System.Web.OData/OData/Builder/ActionLinkBuilder.cs 's test class is OData/test/UnitTest/System.Web.OData.Test/OData/Builder/ActionLinkBuilderTests.csYou can find that the structures under the `System.Web.OData` folder and the`System.Web.OData.Test` folder are the same, and the same goes for V3 `System.Web.Http.OData.Test`.
-So if your pull request contains any class addition/change, you should add/change(here "change" means adding test cases) the corresponding unit test file.
+OData/src/System.Web.OData/OData/Builder/ActionLinkBuilder.cs 's test class is OData/test/UnitTest/System.Web.OData.Test/OData/Builder/ActionLinkBuilderTests.cs

+You can find that the structures under the `System.Web.OData` folder and the`System.Web.OData.Test` folder are the same, and the same goes for V3 `System.Web.Http.OData.Test`.
+So if your pull request contains any class addition/change, you should add/change (here "change" means adding test cases) the corresponding unit test file.

 #### How To Add Unit Test
 * Try to avoid other dependency, use moq.